hyxos/www.tzi.cards/content/entries/in-the-box/index.md

 ### One standard 60 card [TZI deck](deck "Deck")

 The standard TZI deck is 60 cards, composed of 12 different [animals](animals "Animals") of 5 different [elements](elements "Elements").
-Each animal is represented by a [glyph](tzi-glyph "Tzi Glyph") composed of horizontal and vertical lines, as well as two strategically placed dots.
+Each animal is represented by a [glyph](tzi-glyph "Tzi Glyph") composed of horizontal and vertical bars, as well as two strategically placed dots.